 Paragonimiasis is infection with the lung fluke Paragonimus westermani and related species.
 Humans are infected by eating raw, pickled, or poorly cooked freshwater crustaceans.
 Symptoms include chronic cough, chest pain, dyspnea, and hemoptysis.
 Allergic skin reactions and CNS abnormalities due to ectopic flukes, including seizures, aphasia, paresis, and visual disturbances, can also occur.
 Diagnosis is by identifying eggs in sputum, stool, or pleural or peritoneal fluid.
 Serologic tests are also available.
 Praziquantel is the treatment of choice; bithionol is an alternative.

 Eggs passed in sputum or feces develop for 2 to 3 wk in freshwater before miracidia (first larval stage) hatch.
 The miracidia invade snails; there, they develop, multiply, and eventually emerge as cercariae (free-swimming larvae).
 Cercariae penetrate freshwater crabs or crayfish and encyst to form metacercariae.
 Humans become infected by eating raw, pickled, or poorly cooked crustaceans.
-Metacercariae excyst in the human GI tract, penetrate the intestinal wall, move into the peritoneal cavity, then through the diaphragm into the pleural cavity; they enter lung tissue, encyst, and develop into hermaphroditic adult worms, which grow to about 7.5 to 12 mm by 4 to 6 mm.
+Metacercariae excyst in the human GI tract, penetrate the intestinal wall, and move into the peritoneal cavity, then through the diaphragm into the pleural cavity; they enter lung tissue, become encapsulated, and develop into hermaphroditic adult worms, which grow to about 7.5 to 12 mm by 4 to 6 mm.
 Worms may also reach the brain, liver, lymph nodes, skin, and spinal cord and develop there.
 However, in these organs, the life cycle cannot be completed because the eggs have no way to exit the body.
 Adult flukes may persist for 20 to 25 yr.

 Other hosts include pigs, dogs, and a variety of feline species.